aparnaroy/Aroma/README.md

 ## Accomplishments We're Proud Of

 - Successfully built a full-stack meal planning and recipe management system.
-- Implemented an beautiful, intuitive, and responsive UI using Angular.
+- Implemented a beautiful, intuitive, and responsive UI using Angular.
 - Integrated JWT authentication to ensure secure user logins and data protection.

 ## What We Learned